mitarnik04/PhpPortfolio/README.md

 │   ├── images/
 │   ├── js/
 │   └── styles/
-├── tests/                 # Contains a quick and easy way to set-up tests, run them and display the results ├── translations/          # Translation files: de.json, en.json, etc.
+├── tests/                 # Contains a quick and easy way to set-up tests, that can be run as part of the deploy process.
+├── translations/          # Translation files: de.json, en.json, etc.
 ├── user-settings.php
 ├── validators/